 (615) 343-2312 (FAX)

 18. Can I visit the department?
 Of course!
 We see visiting students (depending upon the availability of faculty and by appointment only) on Mondays and Fridays at 9:00 a.m. central time.
 During these visits you will meet faculty, staff and students as well as see some of our facilities.
-In order to schedule a visit please e-mail our Education Coordinator, Kevin Smith at email@example.com.
+In order to schedule a visit please e-mail our Education Coordinator, Lucas Redmond at firstname.lastname@example.org.